weibb123/ContentGrower/README.md

  Developed a data dashboard to understand user behavior and trends in Plotly.

- Increased my \textbf{account impressions by 5\%} through data-driven optimizations.
+ Increased my account impressions by 5\% through data-driven optimizations.

  Before starting.. it is crucial to think about what makes a video popular.
 It is necessary to use AI for extra cost and lead to greater viral?